Skip to main content

 Tuskfish 2.2.1 released

-Tuskfish V2.2 brings a lot of improvements, including a group permissions system to control access to routes and individual content items, fourteen new colourful themes, and a new default theme preference for flipping the look and fee. of your site.
+Tuskfish V2.2 brings a lot of improvements, including a group permissions system to control access to routes and individual content items, fourteen new colourful themes, and a new default theme preference for flipping the look and feel of your site.
 All content types can now be set as 'static' with a new 'in feed' toggle switch, there is optional support for better thumbnail generation and colour space support with ImageMagick 6 available.
 The entire codebase has been reviewed with AI assistance for bugs, security issues, and compliance with PHP 8.4/8.5, Bootstrap 5 and HTML5.
 Core libraries have been updated.
 Note: I pushed a minor bugfix update so the current version is 2.2.1.

 Tuskfish 2.1 released